one-data-model/language/sdf.md

 |default|number, boolean, string|no|specifies the default value for initialization|
 |const|number, boolean, string|no|specifies a constant value for a data item or property|

-- odmTypes Data may define or contain
+- odmData may define or contain

 |odmType|
 |---|